viperet/vscode-magento-wizard/README.md

 - Ability to run all bin/magento commands using VSC Run Task command (Task provider can be disabled in the settings).
 - Generation of [XML Catalog](https://en.wikipedia.org/wiki/XML_catalog) file for Magento 2 XML DTD files.
 Run `MagentoWizard: Generate XML Catalog` command and extension will create XML Catalog file in the correct format.
 It will be added to the [XML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml) extension config if that extension is installed.
 - `Go to Definition` function for class names and template names in XML Layouts.
+- Autocompletion of the class and template names in XML layouts and configurations.
+More autocompletions would be added soon, stay tuned.

 ### Planned features